 The terms and conditions stated below and the Electricity Agreement Form are referred to as the contract (“Contract” or “Agreement”) that you have with U.S. Energy Partners LLC (or the “Company”).

-Taxes.
+Taxes, Fees and Assessments.
 Customer is responsible for any federal, Indian, state, local, sales, use or consumption taxes or similar taxes which are now or hereafter imposed.
 You shall pay such taxes unless the Company is required by law to collect and remit such taxes, in which case the Customer shall remit payment to the Company.
 If claiming exemption from any such taxes, the Customer must provide the Company a proper exemption certificate.
-The Company reserves the right to amend the Customer’s supply price if additional taxes, fees or assessments are imposed by any governmental entity.
+The Company also reserves the right to amend the Customer’s supply price if additional taxes, fees or assessments are imposed by any governmental entity.

 Breach of Agreement.
 If the Customer breaches this contract prior to the service expiration date, the Company is entitled to consequential damages and lost profits from the Customer.
 Except as provided herein, neither party shall be liable to the other for incidental, consequential or punitive damages or lost profits.

 Force Majeure.
 If either party is unable to perform its obligations under this Agreement due to force majeure, performance of such obligations shall be suspended until the force majeure is corrected.
 The party claiming such inability shall provide written notice thereof to the other party as soon as practicable after the occurrence of the force majeure.
-Force majeure shall mean acts of God, labor strikes, lightning, fires, floods, explosions, storms or storm warnings, breakage of machinery or pipelines, or generating equipment, failure of electric supply, failure or curtailment of firm transmission, and any other cause not within the control of the party claiming force majeure.
+Force majeure shall mean acts of God, labor strikes, lightning, fires, floods, explosions, storms or storm warnings, breakage of machinery or pipelines, or generating equipment, an action of a political subdivision or instrumentality thereof having jurisdiction; injunction or judicial restraints; failure of electric supply, failure or curtailment of firm transmission, and any other cause not within the control of the party claiming force majeure.

 Title.
 All electricity sold under this Agreement shall be delivered to a location considered the “Point of Delivery”, which shall be at the NYISO load bus (located outside of the municipality where the Customer resides), and shall constitute the point at which title transfers and the sale occurs.